 Preventing Hateful Extremism and Promoting Social Cohesion Commission

-Following the Manchester Arena attack in May 2017, Andy Burnham the Mayor of Greater set up an independent commission to consider how to tackle hateful extremism, social exclusion and radicalisation.
+In September 2017, the Mayor of Greater Manchester, Andy Burnham, set up an independent commission to consider how to tackle hateful extremism, social exclusion and radicalisation.

-The review is chaired by Cllr Rishi Shori, leader of Bury Council, and vice-chaired by Cllr Jean Stretton, leader of Oldham Council and GMCA’s lead member for equality, fairness and inclusion.
-The Commission’s primary areas of focus are:
+The Commission was chaired by Cllr Rishi Shori, leader of Bury Council, and GMCA's lead member for young people and social cohesion.

 - To consider how Prevent operates in Greater Manchester